 IUI appears to improve pregnancy rates in infertile patients regardless of cause, presumably by dramatically increasing the number of motile sperm that reach the egg.
 IUI is commonly used as a specific treatment for men with abnormal semen analyses.
-Unfortunately, sperm from these men often has decreased ability to fertilize eggs, and IUI will not result in pregnancy in these cases.
 Although several tests have been developed to try to determine fertilization ability of sperm, none has been shown to be highly accurate in predicting pregnancy after IUI.

-In vitro fertilization (IVF) is the ultimate treatment for infertility, regardless of cause.
-It is the treatment of choice for women with blocked tubes, men with severely abnormally semen analyses and women who require donor eggs, usually because of advanced age.
-The essence of IVF is to stimulate the ovaries to make a number of mature eggs, remove these eggs from the ovaries, fertilize them with sperm and place resulting embryos into the uterus.
+In vitro fertilization (IVF) is another treatment for infertility, regardless of cause.
+It is the treatment of choice for women with blocked tubes, men with severely abnormally semen analyses and women who require donor eggs, or a gestational carrier.
+The essence of IVF is to stimulate the ovaries to make a number of mature eggs, remove these eggs from the ovaries, fertilize them with sperm in the laboratory and place resulting embryos into the uterus.

 The first step for IVF is to give the woman a medication to prevent release of the eggs prior to the planned removal.
 This is most commonly done with injections of a drug called leuprolide acetate, which prevents ovulation.